PelionIoT/ref-wem-firmware/docs/software.md

    ```

 1. <a id="ins-fw-loc"/>The resulting firmware image is in `BUILD/K64F/GCC_ARM/combined.bin`.
-    * NOTE: The build directory may vary if building for a different target.
+    - NOTE: The build directory may vary if building for a different target.
 The syntax for output directory is `BUILD/\<target>/\<toolchain>`.

 ### Testing

-1. Follow the Mbed OS instructions for setting up the [PC Configuration](https://os.mbed.com/docs/v5.6/tutorials/windows-serial-driver.html).
+1. Follow the Arm Mbed OS instructions for setting up the [PC Configuration](https://os.mbed.com/docs/v5.6/tutorials/windows-serial-driver.html).
-1. Next, follow the instructions for [flashing a project binary](https://developer.mbed.org/platforms/FRDM-K64F/#flash-a-project-binary).
+1. Next, follow the instructions for [flashing a project binary](https://os.mbed.com/platforms/FRDM-K64F/#flash-a-project-binary).
-    * NOTE: Make sure the binary you copy to the board is the ***combined.bin*** image created in the [instructions](#ins-fw-loc) to the mounted drive.
+    - NOTE: Make sure the binary you copy to the board is the ***combined.bin*** image created in the [instructions](#ins-fw-loc) to the mounted drive.
 1. Once you have copied the image, power-cycle the device.
 1. When the device is on, the power LED turns GREEN.
     1. When the device is connecting to the Wi-Fi station, it blinks YELLOW.
 Once it successfully connects, it turns solid BLUE.
 If it fails to connect, it turns solid RED.
     1. When the device is connecting to Mbed Cloud, the LED blinks YELLOW.
-Once it successfully connects to Mbed cloud, it turns solid BLUE.
+Once it successfully connects to Mbed Cloud, it turns solid BLUE.
 If it fails to connect, it turns solid RED.
     1. The top line of the LCD displays version information.
 The bottom line displays environmental data and network status.
-    1. The colored LEDs illuminate data being sent to the cloud by the device.
-The solid BLUE LEDs change to CYAN briefly and back to solid BLUE every time environmental data is sent to Mbed Cloud.
+    1. The colored LEDs illuminate data the device is sending to the cloud.
+The solid BLUE LEDs change to CYAN briefly and back to solid BLUE every time the device sends environmental data to Mbed Cloud.

 #### Typical start up

 Using a serial console program, you can see the messages the device displays.

-First, you see boot messages that start with "[BOOT]":
+First, you see boot messages that start with `[BOOT]`:

 ```
 [BOOT] Active firmware integrity check: